aleksandr-kiliushin/budgetello-frontend/backlog.md

 - reflect AddRecord, EditRecord, AddCategory, EditCategory processes in URL;
 - try to move AddRecord, EditRecord, AddCategory, EditCategory from dialogs;
 - fix the issue with number-to-string convertation in form fields;
+- add a test user to the production DB, fill their data;
+- add info about the testing credential to the main screen;
 - add a cypress script for demo: desktop light theme and mobile dark theme;
 - refactor files for each of them to be understandable;
 - add readme;